Utilizing Artificial Intelligence (AI) for Career Development

 SNHU Career AI Prompt Library

-**Our prompt library is under construction** The SNHU Career Team is currently developing the best prompts to assist you in your career journey, and more prompts will continue to be added to the pages below.
-Please continue to explore!
+The SNHU Career Team is currently developing the best prompts to assist you in your career journey, and more prompts will continue to be added to the pages below.
+Please click a topic to explore!

 Use AI Tools To Review and Optimize Resumes, Cover Letters, and Portfolios